codeship/RIG/STYLEGUIDE.md

 #### Modifiers

-When using BEM Modifiers can end up being super long.
-You could end up with something like.
+When using BEM, Modifiers can end up being super long.
+You could end up with something like:
 ```
 .tweet__title__link--active
 ```

 This tends to be very long and is one of the main reasons people don't use the BEM approach.
-So imagin this Element following the BEM pattern:
+So imagine this element followed the BEM pattern:
 ```
 <a href="#link" class="tweet__title__link tweet__title__link--active">...</a>
 ```

-This doenst look to good.
-So we want to make use of CSS classnamings and shorten this a little.
+This doesn't look too good.
+So we want to make use of CSS classes and shorten this a little.

 ```
 <a href="#link" class="tweet_title_link -active">...</a>
 ```

 This approach is still as readable or maybe even more so but uses way less space.
-As Modifiers are always attached to an elment anyway it does make sense to use only
+As Modifiers are always attached to an element anyway, it does make sense to use only:
 ```
 .-modifier
 ```